Month 12, Day 20, Sunday 6:25 p.m.

 Siobhan herself had cast her first spell at the age of eleven, a simple levitation spell on an acorn, under the watchful eye of her grandfather.
 It had been a bit early, but he was insistent that only stupid, immature children needed to wait till the traditional age of thirteen to begin an apprenticeship.
 It was lucky, because if she had waited, she might never have had the chance to learn from him at all.
 “You’re not afraid of magic, though, right?”

-Miles shook his head quickly, but paused with his mouth open, suddenly hesitant.
+Miles shook his head, but paused with his mouth open, suddenly hesitant.
 The silence drew on.

 “You’re a little afraid?” she guessed.
-“Because of your visions and everything they’ve been trying to fix them?”
+“Because of your visions and everything they’ve done to try and fix them?”
 She gestured to Lynwood and the boy’s mother, who were both watching them intently from across the room.
 “Which hasn’t been so pleasant, and sometimes, has been quite torturous.”
-She herself had taken a couple years off practicing magic after the…incident that lead her father to taking over his duties as a parent again.
+She herself had taken a couple years off practicing magic after the…incident that led her father to taking over his duties as a parent again.

 Miles nodded.
 “They’ve been talking about you…whether to call you here or not.
 They’re afraid of you.
 But they’re afraid of what I might do if they don’t fix me, too.
 And I’m dying,” he said matter-of-factly.